A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Federal rules require Medigap insurers to offer plans on a guaranteed-issue basis during an enrollee’s open enrollment period, which begins when the person is at least 65 years old and enrolled in Medicare Part B (and Part A; you have to be enrolled in both to obtain Medigap).
 But federal rules do not guarantee access to Medigap plans for people under age 65.

-About one in ten Medicare beneficiaries in North Dakota are under age 65, which amounts to nearly 14,000 people.
-But although the majority of the states have enacted rules to ensure access to Medigap plans for disabled enrollees under age 65, North Dakota has not.
+Almost one in ten Medicare beneficiaries in North Dakota are under age 65, which amounts to more than 13,000 people.1 But although the majority of the states have enacted rules to ensure access to Medigap plans for disabled enrollees under age 65, North Dakota has not.
+(Legislation introduced in 2025 would address this issue.9)

 Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they have access to any of the available Medigap plans, at the standard age-65 rates.

 Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, and the premiums are not higher for those under 65.
-But Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 in 2023, plus the out-of-pocket cost of prescription drugs.
+But Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $9,350 in 2025, plus the out-of-pocket cost of prescription drugs.10

 What is Medicare Part D?